Dilip Dholakia: Career

 He assisted Laxmikant–Pyarelal from 1972 to 1988.
 He recorded his last composition on 15 February 1988.

 He worked with Hridaynath Mangeshkar to record his compositions like Meera Bhajan (Part-I), Bhagavad Geeta, Gyaneshwari Geeta, an album of Urdu gazals by Ghalib.
-He also composed for HMV records sung by Lata Mangeshkar, Asha Bhosle, Kishori Amonkar.
+He also composed for His Master's Voice records sung by Lata Mangeshkar, Asha Bhosle, Kishori Amonkar.
 He composed music of Chausanthpadi written by Nishkulanand Swami.

 He died on 2 January 2011 at Mumbai.

 Personal life

 He was married to Dhrumanben and had two sons, Kandarp and Rajat.
 Rajat Dholakia is also music composer and singer.